 B. Deductibility of Donations

-An individual or company is entitled to deduct from taxable income a donation (in cash or in kind) to a Public Benefit Organisation carrying out specified public benefit activities.
-These organisations are sometimes referred to as "Public Benefit Organisations with Donor-Deductible Status."
-The donation must be supported by a receipt issued by the Public Benefit Organisation and the donation cannot exceed 10 percent of the taxable income of the taxpayer to qualify for this deduction.
+An individual or company is entitled to deduct from taxable income a donation (in cash or in kind) to a Public Benefit Organization carrying out specified public benefit activities.
+These organizations are sometimes referred to as "Public Benefit Organizations with Donor-Deductible Status."
+The donation must be supported by a receipt issued by the Public Benefit Organization and the donation cannot exceed 10 percent of the taxable income of the taxpayer to qualify for this deduction.

 The Public Benefit Activities approved by the Minister of Finance for purposes of Section 18A are set out in Part II of the 9th Schedule to the Income Tax Act.
 A variety of activities are approved, and they fall under the following headings: